MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/checkpoints.md

 Production checkpoints are selected by default however this can be changed using either Hyper-V manager or PowerShell.

-This document will outline important checkpoint actions such as:
-* Choosing the checkpoint type
-* Creating a checkpoint
-* Applying checkpoints
-* Renaming checkpoints
+> **Note:** The Hyper-V PowerShell module has several aliases so that checkpoint and snapshot can be used interchangeably.
+  This document uses checkpoint, however be aware that you may see similar command using the term snapshot.

-There is also a guide contrating production and standard checkpoints.
+There is a step by step guide comparing production and standard checkpoints [here](checkpoints.md#demonstrating-checkpoints-in-hyper-v-manager).

 ## Changing the Checkpoint Type for a VM